pantaluna/esp32_mjd_components/components/mjd_ds3231/_doc/03 Black RTC Module for Raspberry Pi [No 32K pin, Yellow capacitor]/README.md

 It is designed for fitting on a header of the 5V Raspberry PI (https://pinout.xyz/pinout/i2c) but it also works fine on 3.3V microcontrollers.

 Differences with the ZS042 board:
-- It CANNOT be used as an accurate external crystal oscillator 32Khz for the ESP32.
-Because the board has no output pin for that signal :(
+- It cannot be used as an accurate external 32Khz oscillator for the ESP32 because the 32K pin is not exposed.
 - It does NOT contain the EEPROM 24C342 memory chip from Atmel (which we do not need).

 ## Example ESP-IDF project
-my_ds3231_clock_using_lib
+esp32_ds3231_clock_using_lib